 The views from the lookouts were stunning as always, with the added bonus of the brilliant white snow.
-If you need some respite from the chill factor, the indoor shelter is a great place to spot Hobart city landmarks – and way beyond.
+If we needed respite from the chill factor, the indoor shelter was a great place to spot Hobart city landmarks, and way beyond.

 Luckily, the spring weather was kind to us.
-It was windy as always at the peak of the mountain, and you can’t have Tasmanian snowfalls without a chilly temperature.
-But with that accepted, it was a clear day and we could see past the piles of snow all the way back to where we had taken the original morning photo.
+It was quite windy at the peak of the mountain, and you can’t have Tasmanian snowfalls without a chilly temperature.
+But with that accepted, it was a clear day and we could see past the piles of snow all the way back to where we’d taken the original morning photo.

 Souvenir Snow Tasmania Style

 Tasmania doesn’t get that much snow, and obviously our group wasn’t the only one impressed by the recent Tasmanian snowfalls.
 There were many car-bonnets decorated with souvenir snowmen for the return trip into Hobart.
 And some drivers had even stopped to load some of the Mt Wellington snow into the back of their utes with a shovel.
 I would be intrigued to learn what they planned to do with it?